 - Romsdalseggen Ridge in Fjord Norway, is a scenic hike with three optional routes with different levels of difficulty and spectacular 360 degrees views of the fjords and valleys below..

 - Dronningruta ("The Queen's Route") in the Vesterålen Islands, a 15 kilometer round trip named after the current queen of Norway, who enjoyed hiking it in 1994.

 - Skåla by the Sognefjord, a peak with a stone tower on the summit, which offers 22 beds for public use.
 A man-made track winds its way through the rocky terrain a whopping 1,848 meters from the shoreline of the fjord, which is the biggest difference in altitude from fjord to summit in the whole of Norway.

 - Trolltunga in Fjord Norway.
 According to Trip Advisor this rock formation is a "must see" and probably one of the most spectacular locations in the world for a "selfie".

 The great Norwegian polar explorers Roald Amundsen and Fridtjof Nansen both used the Hardangervidda mountain plateau to plan and prepare their many expeditions.
 Parts of Star Wars, The Empire Strikes Back, were also shot in the eerie landscape of the Hardangervidda.

-Gaustatoppen, at 1,883 metres above sea level, is Telemark’s (and Southern Norway’s) highest peak.
+Gaustatoppen, at 1,883 meters above sea level, is Telemark’s (and Southern Norway's) highest peak.
 Those who don’t feel like hiking all the way can hop on the Gaustabanen instead – a cable car that carries passengers inside the mountain up to a viewing platform at the top.